 Most major public cloud providers including, Amazon Web Services (AWS), Google Cloud Platform (GCP) and Microsoft Azure follow a “Shared Responsibility Model” for security and compliance.
 This means that security and compliance are a shared responsibility between the cloud platform and the cloud customer.
-This applies for regulatory compliance such as HIPAA, PCI DSS, and FedRAMP, but also cyber security frameworks such as SOC 2, NIST 800-53 and ISO 27001.
+This applies not only for regulatory compliance such as HIPAA, PCI DSS, and FedRAMP, but also for cybersecurity frameworks such as SOC 2, NIST 800-53 and ISO 27001.
 Cloud providers implement a certain set of security protections and safeguards, but customers are responsible for building secure solutions with these cloud services.

 The AWS Shared Responsibility Model

 The AWS Shared Responsibility Model defines security responsibilities for the cloud provider and AWS customers.
 This model applies to a majority of AWS security and compliance programs including HIPAA, and is defined and included inside AWS Business Associates Agreement (BAA).

 The AWS shared responsibility model looks as follows:

 Under the Shared Responsibility Model, AWS is responsible for “Security OF the Cloud”.
 AWS will fulfill a number of HIPAA physical safeguards as well administrative reporting related to cloud services.
 Physical safeguards managed by AWS include:

 - Signing a business associates agreement (BAA)

 - Employee access to systems

 AWS cloud services have built with many security features built-in.
 Many AWS services can be setup and configured with backup, encryption, and access control settings.
 These protections are provided by AWS, but ultimately become the responsibility of the cloud customer.